 - 4.11 To ensure safety and health at work, we inspect workplaces, monitor health hazards, investigate work accidents and occupational diseases, register and inspect boilers and pressure equipment and advise on measures to control hazards and prevent accidents. - 4.12 We conduct promotional visits to give advice to employers on the prevention of accidents and encourage them to proactively adopt a self-regulatory approach in managing risks at the workplace.
 We also conduct enforcement inspections to various workplaces to ensure that duty holders have observed relevant statutory requirements stipulated in safety legislation.
-We adopt a risk-based approach to adjust the intensity of inspection and enforcement efforts from time to time to effectively combat unsafe acts. - 4.13 In 2019, we continued to place workplaces with poor safety performance under close surveillance.
+We adopt a risk-based approach to adjust the intensity of inspection and enforcement efforts from time to time to effectively combat unsafe acts. - 4.13 In 2020, we continued to place workplaces with poor safety performance under close surveillance.
 Improvement notices or suspension notices were issued when necessary to secure speedy rectification of irregularities, or to remove imminent risks to lives.
-In 2019, we also conducted 14 special enforcement operations targeting specific workplace hazards or workplaces with higher risk work processes, including new works; repair, maintenance, alteration and addition (RMAA) works; electrical works; bamboo scaffolding; sea-based construction works; waste management works; catering; logistic, cargo and container-handling industries as well as fire and chemical safety.
-In these 14 operations, a total of 17 701 workplaces were inspected, with 1 559 improvement notices and 212 suspension notices issued, and 1 041 prosecutions initiated.
-Besides, we launched 41 in-depth surprise inspections to work sites with higher risk processes or poor safety performance.
-A total of 924 suspension/improvement notices were issued and 414 prosecutions initiated.
-In order to enhance safety performance of public work projects, representatives of the Labour Department (LD) participated in 526 site safety management committee meetings of public work projects and safety advice, in particular concerning work processes with relatively high risk, were provided to the contractors and relevant duty holders.
+In 2020, we also conducted eight special enforcement operations targeting specific workplace hazards or workplaces with higher risk work processes, including new works; repair, maintenance, alteration and addition (RMAA) works; electrical works; bamboo scaffolding; sea-based construction works; waste management works as well as logistic, cargo and container-handling industries.
+In these eight operations, a total of 9 521 workplaces were inspected, with 991 improvement notices and 87 suspension notices issued to duty holders, and 574 prosecutions initiated.
+Besides, we launched 23 in-depth surprise inspections to work sites with higher risk processes or poor safety performance.
+A total of 457 suspension/ improvement notices were issued and 209 prosecutions initiated.
+In order to enhance safety performance of public work projects, representatives of the Labour Department (LD) participated in 245 site safety management committee meetings of public work projects and provided safety advice, in particular that concerning work processes with relatively high risk, to the contractors and relevant duty holders.